System Design Space

 Mobile application launch

-From Intent to rendering: how the request moves through Android layers
+From launch request to rendered frame: how startup moves through Android layers

 Layer 1